 They usually do not feature a curtain or wings, so there's no backstage area.
 They are basic and traditionally used for amateur productions.

 Given their compact nature, they can work with smaller PA systems, including portable PA systems that run on batteries.
 They only need active speakers and a small mixer to that can accommodate a few mics and instruments.
 This type of stage is usually set outdoors, so the venue itself will be your backdrop, while the sun becomes your lighting fixture.
 When performing at night, one or two portable stage lights will be good enough.
+But a well thought out stage lighting design will always be better.

 These are just six of the most common types of stages.
 And some stages don't really fall into these types strictly.
 You'll surely encounter modified or hybrid stages, combining aspects of the different types.